 A.M.
 Homes is that rare writer whose work successfully elides the distinction between high art and pop culture.
 In incendiary and brilliantly crafted fiction, Homes shocks and sometimes disgusts, but never fails to entertain as she tears down the façade of suburban normality to reveal the darkness within.

-In her impressionistic art criticism, Homes has brought levity and creativity to a hidebound genre.
+Homes, who grew up reading Edward Albee and Arthur Miller, has a playwright’s ear for dialogue; like Albee and Miller, she is fascinated by the psychological underside of American realism, the disparity between how we present ourselves and who we really are.
 Her inspiring lectures on creativity have spurred other writers and artists to abandon fear and mediocrity and take real risks in their work.
-Iconoclastic, daring, fiercely real—A.M.
-Homes is one of the most provocative literary voices today.
+Iconoclastic, daring, and fiercely real, she is one of the most provocative literary voices today.

-From her first novel, Jack, written when she was 19, about a boy coming to terms with his father’s homosexuality, A.M.
-Homes has shown herself to be utterly fearless in tackling subjects that range from controversial to stomach-turning.
-The End of Alice elicited praise for its unflinching portrayal of an imprisoned pedophile.
+From her first novel, Jack, written when she was 19, about a boy coming to terms with his father’s homosexuality to The End of Alice, which elicited praise for its unflinching portrayal of an imprisoned pedophile, Homes has shown herself to be utterly fearless in tackling subjects that range from controversial to stomach-turning.
+Whether in the new-age luxury of contemporary Los Angeles in This Book Will Save Your Life, the white-picket fence uniformity of suburban New York in Music for Torching, or the overstuffed therapist’s chair in In A Country of Mothers, Homes’s novels offer an incisive look at who we are behind closed doors.

 “[Homes is] one of the bravest, most terrifying writers working today.
 She never plays it safe, and it begins to look as if she can do almost anything.”